Videos and Audio files

 Blood does not buy goodwill: allowing culling increases poaching of a large carnivore.
 Proceedings of the Royal Society B 2016.Does blood buy goodwill?

 The Carnivore Coexistence Lab has pioneered the use of risk maps to predict where conflicts between people and carnivores will occur.
 Prediction aids prevention.
 See a short video on the process:

 video of a wolf playing with cows in Spain by A. Estrada.

-2003 Shivik, J.A., Treves, A., Callahan, M. Nonlethal techniques for managing predation: primary and secondary repellents.
+See also the article on these experiments2003 Shivik, J.A., Treves, A., Callahan, M. Nonlethal techniques for managing predation: primary and secondary repellents.
 Conservation Biology 17(6): 1531-1537.